andrie/surveyor/README.md

-# Morar
+# Surveyor

-This package contains functions to import and analyse data in Morar Consulting's data format
+This package contains a set of tools to process survey data